C14-MohmadZiad/MERAKI_Academy_Project_4/readme.md

 ## 🧐 About <a name = "about"></a>

-Write about 1-2 paragraphs describing the purpose of your project.
+WMZ-Store is an e-commerce web application designed to offer seamless online shopping experiences.
+The platform allows users to explore and purchase smart devices, fiber internet services, and mobile devices easily and securely.
+Users can register with different roles—customer, provider, and admin—each with specific permissions and functionalities tailored to enhance the shopping and management experience.

+The website is professionally designed with an intuitive and responsive user interface, ensuring an exceptional user experience.
+MZ-Store integrates robust backend services, reliable APIs, and secure database management to provide a smooth, efficient, and secure shopping environment.

 Ex.
 Are you looking for a quick and easy way to action, action, and action?
 The **(name of application)** is the greatest and most accurate application to do this for you.
 It helps you to **(list of activities)**.
 The **(name of application)** provides a simple design to ensure having the best user experience.

 ## 🏁 Getting Started <a name = "getting_started"></a>

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes

 ### Prerequisites